Decoding PayPal Holdings's Options Activity: What's the Big Picture?

 In light of the recent options history for PayPal Holdings, it's now appropriate to focus on the company itself.
 We aim to explore its current performance.

-Where Is PayPal Holdings Standing Right Now?
-With a trading volume of 1,612,421, the price of PYPL is up by 1.3%, reaching $65.12.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 82 days from now.
+Current Position of PayPal Holdings Trading volume stands at 2,760,693, with PYPL's price up by 2.71%, positioned at $65.18.
+RSI indicators show the stock to be may be approaching overbought.
+Earnings announcement expected in 78 days.
 Professional Analyst Ratings for PayPal Holdings

-In the last month, 5 experts released ratings on this stock with an average target price of $82.8.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $78.6.

-An analyst from Susquehanna has decided to maintain their Positive rating on PayPal Holdings, which currently sits at a price target of $83.
-Consistent in their evaluation, an analyst from Monness, Crespi, Hardt keeps a Buy rating on PayPal Holdings with a target price of $95.
-Consistent in their evaluation, an analyst from Canaccord Genuity keeps a Buy rating on PayPal Holdings with a target price of $80.
-Consistent in their evaluation, an analyst from BMO Capital keeps a Market Perform rating on PayPal Holdings with a target price of $72.
-Reflecting concerns, an analyst from RBC Capital lowers its rating to Outperform with a new price target of $84.
+Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on PayPal Holdings with a target price of $85.
+An analyst from Baird persists with their Outperform rating on PayPal Holdings, maintaining a target price of $80.
+An analyst from Canaccord Genuity has decided to maintain their Buy rating on PayPal Holdings, which currently sits at a price target of $80.
+In a positive move, an analyst from Bernstein has upgraded their rating to Outperform and adjusted the price target to $78.
+Maintaining their stance, an analyst from TD Cowen continues to hold a Hold rating for PayPal Holdings, targeting a price of $70.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.